Are you looking for a possible remedy for epididymitis? Perhaps something that might provide a little relief? You have come to the right place!

 What Is Epididymitis?

 Epididymitis is an inflammation of the coiled tube (epididymis) at the back of the testicle that stores and carries sperm.
 Males of any age can get epididymitis and the causes are many, but it is most often caused by the spread of a bacterial infection.
+But… there are other causes and the pain you might be feeling could very well be sourced in a different part of the body.
+Keep an open mind.

 NOTE: If you feel that you might have this condition and have not be diagnosed yet, it is highly recommended that you see a physician immediately to rule out other conditions which have similar symptoms and come with horrible consequences if left untreated.

 Culture, nucleic acid hybridization tests, and NAATs are available for the detection of both N. gonorrhoeae and C. trachomatis.
-These are often the cause of acute epididymitis and are often treated through antibiotics as prescribed by your doctor.
+These are often the cause of acute epididymitis and are often treated through antimicrobials as prescribed by your doctor.
 Rapid identification of the organism is extremely important for successful and long-term treatment.

 NOTE: If your initial treatment fails, you need to see your physician for exploration of alternate courses of treatment.
 Your best bet is to try and find an answer before it turns into a chronic condition.